 With the onset of cool fall weather and all these beautiful apples and squashes at the farmers market it makes me want to put on a big sweater and leggings, light a fire and bake a cake.
 It’s such a cozy feeling, a special happy feeling that I find most people resonate with.
 Those first few weeks of fall with the crispness in the air and the crunch of leaves beneath your feet.
 Baking, whether it is for yourself or family or friends, becomes a sort of comfort.
 A welcome into the new season that your home embraces with the scent of cinnamon and ginger wafting from the oven.

 Of course, mine is filled with some nutritional sneaks.
 Instead of all eggs I use a mixture of egg and flax egg.
-My gluten free flour blend is partially made up of high protein and fiber almond flour.
-And there are fiber rich oats as well as nutrient dense walnuts.
+There are fiber rich oats as well as nutrient dense walnuts or pumpkin seeds.
 I also go relatively low in the sugar content of the cake compared to other bundts because HOLY MOLY, if you look some recipes out there they call for 2 or even 3 cups of sugar.
 And then they add an icing!
 I wanted to make a cake that seemed indulgent but wouldn’t send you into a sugar coma after eating.

 So go ahead, fill your home with cinnamon and apples baking and then cut yourself a nice big piece of this gorgeous cake.
 Wrap yourself in a blanket and enjoy this beginning of the season change with something cozy and delicious.